 Employed parents are already entitled as a day one right to take a reasonable amount of unpaid time off to deal with emergencies involving a dependent, including dealing with a dependent’s death.

 The Good Work Plan made a number of recommendations surrounding employee engagement and fair treatment, with implementation dates to be announced in the future.

 Information and consultation arrangements

 At present, workers have a legal right to be informed and consulted about decisions which affect them where there are 50 or more employees.
-Employees can request a formal agreement which sets out the process of this but this has to be requested by 15 employees or 10% whichever is greater.
-This will be lowered to 2% of employees but with a minimum will remain in place.
+Employees can request a formal agreement which sets out the process of this but this has to be requested by 15 employees or 10%, whichever is greater.
+This will be lowered to 2% of employees but a minimum of 15 employees will remain in place.

 Modernising the Employment Tribunal System

-There are recommendations that tribunals should become ‘digital and that Tribunal Bundles should be electronic in format.
-Likewise, there is also a recommendation that judgement obtained through tribunals should be easier to enforce when employers have to pay the compensation awarded against them.
-It has been proposed that penalty payments are to be awarded if payment is not made within 28 days which could be a further 50% of the original amount.
+There are recommendations that tribunals should become ‘digital and that Tribunal Bundles should become electronic.
+Likewise, there is a recommendation that judgement obtained through tribunals should be easier to enforce when employers have to pay the compensation awarded against them.
+It has been proposed that penalty payments are to be awarded if the payment is not made within 28 days which could be a further 50% of the original amount.

 The use of Umbrella Companies can sometimes cause uncertainty as to who the employer actually is.
 The Good Work Plan proposes to extend the remit of the Employment Standard Agency to cover umbrella companies and the ability to impose sanctions where appropriate.